Canning & Nimrud

 Layard's troubles with French officialdom were insignificant, however, compared to the brouhaha he incited within the local community.
 One evening, while returning to Mosul from Küyünjik on the ferry, he had a run in with the qadi who had been praying with a group of holy men at the tomb of Jonah.
 Insults led to blows and Layard cracked open the head of the qadi with his stick.
 Only the presence of a pair of soldiers prevented his death at the hands of the cleric's followers.
 Needless to say, the incident sparked bitter anti-European feelings in the town and Layard had to take refuge in the Pasha's palace.
 Thanks to the latter's support, the incident eventually blew over and Layard was able to resume work.

 By now it was the hottest part of the summer and Layard decided to take an extended trip into the mountains northeast of Mosul from whence many of his Nestorian workmen had come.
 The Nestorians were a Christian sect, deemed heretical in the West, that had been long settled in the region.
 Within a few years their community would be all but wiped out by the Kurds (of whom Layard had little good to say).
-The Tomb of Sheikh Adi at A similar fate would befall another group Layard encountered—the Yezidis.
+A similar fate would befall another group Layard encountered—the Yezidis.
 Layard was warmly welcomed by these people and given the great honour of visiting the tomb of Sheikh Adi, the great 12th century mystic who was revered by the Yezidis as their greatest saint, at Lalish (left).
 It was located in a former Christian monastery north of Mosul and was the scene of a great annual pilgrimage.

 Little is known about their practices and nothing about their origins.
 The Yezidi religion combines features of Zoroastrianism, Manichaeism, Judaism, Nestorian Christianity, and Islam.
 They believed that they were created separately from the rest of mankind and consequently kept themselves strictly segregated from their neighbours.
 The focus of their worship is Satan who, as the “Peacock Angel”, rules the universe with six other angels.
-All seven are subordinate to God but the Yezidis believe that the Yezidi Dancerslatter has taken no interest in the universe since the Creation.
+All seven are subordinate to God but the Yezidis believe that the latter has taken no interest in the universe since the Creation.
 They deny the existence of evil and therefore reject the notion of sin and of damnation.
 They have a reputation as devil-worshippers but this is based on misunderstanding.
 They believe that Satan repented of his sin of pride before God, was pardoned and made chief of the angels once again.
 Layard was one of the few outsiders witness to rites and ceremonies (right) and viewed them with a great deal of sympathy.

 They had suffered badly under the recent crop of pashas and were naturally very suspicious of Turkish authority.
 Layard witnessed a campaign in which the Turks captured the main Yezidi settlement and executed the old people who had been left to defend it.
 The rest of the inhabitants were barricaded in a gully and defended themselves ferociously.
 The Pasha's troops attacked their position several times but were driven off with heavy losses.